maxxant/qt-src-slim/readme.md

 # slim tarballs

-Choose needs version from branch and download source tarball
+Choose the required version from a Git branch and download the source code tarball

 branches: